dansojo/Super-Resolution/Real_time_Processing/ESPCN/README.md

 2. **Improved Image Quality**: The model is trained to optimize filter learning directly in the low-resolution space, resulting in higher fidelity and clearer image details when scaled up.
 3.  **Real-Time Processing Capability**: ESPCN's architecture allows for the super-resolution of high-definition video in real-time, a leap forward for streaming and live broadcast applications.

-These enhancements make FSRCNN a superior choice for applications requiring high-quality image super-resolution in real-time scenarios.
-Its ability to deliver high-resolution images with lower computational cost and higher quality effectively addresses the limitations found in earlier models like SRCNN

 ## 🌟 Model Architecture
 ![espcn_model](https://github.com/user-attachments/assets/7b63d4f7-9015-4988-848d-4f43385ee492)